OpenMDAO/OpenMDAO-Framework/docs/dev-guide/trac.rst

 Creating a New Ticket
 ----------------------

-Before you create a development branch in our Bazaar repository, you should have a ticket assigned to you in Trac.
+Before you start work on a new branch in our git repository, you should have a ticket assigned to you in Trac.
 You can create the ticket yourself, or someone on the team can assign it.

 To create a Trac ticket for yourself, follow these steps: